A Boomerang Classroom product

 An annotated bibliography that builds source literacy.

-APA 7 and MLA 9 formatting on a one-click toggle.
-RAVEN scoring per source — Reputation, Ability to observe, Vested interest, Expertise, Neutrality — so source quality becomes a habit, not a last-minute check.
-Bibliography-level flags tied directly to PT1 Rows 1, 3, and 4 surface gaps before the rubric does.
+MLA, APA, and Chicago on a one-click toggle.
+Choose the source-evaluation method that fits your classroom — RAVEN, SIFT, or CRAAP — so source quality becomes a habit, not a last-minute check.
+Bibliography-level flags tied directly to rubric rows surface gaps before the rubric does.

-• Bibliography-level diversity flags tied to PT1 rubric rows
+• Bibliography-level diversity flags tied to your rubric

-• One-click switch between APA 7 and MLA 9
+• One-click switch between MLA, APA, and Chicago

 04

-A TMP planner that keeps the team moving forward.
+A team board that keeps the group moving forward.

-The Team Multimedia Presentation lives on coordination.
-A shared board — Backlog, In Progress, Peer Review, Done — keeps every teammate’s work visible.
-Each card carries a TMP rubric row, an owner, and an estimate.
-Contribution Receipts roll the whole board up per teammate so participation evidence is built in, not reconstructed.
+Group projects live on coordination.
+A shared board — Backlog, In Progress, Peer Review, Done — keeps every teammate's work visible.
+Each card carries a rubric row, an owner, and an estimate.
+Contribution Receipts roll the whole board up per teammate, so participation evidence is built in, not reconstructed at the end.

 • Kanban with Peer Review as its own column

-• Every task tagged to a TMP rubric row (1–5)
+• Every task tagged to a rubric row your teacher defined

 • Per-student Contribution Receipts for fair evaluation